deltasoftmx/AcademicNetworkServices/docs/WEB_SERVICES.md

 * 2: Group does not have [codename] permission.
 * 3: No data was sent.
 * 4: User is not member of group.
+* 5: The post cannot be shared, it belongs to a private group.

 ### Posts